-Step 6: After this phase of the tool is complete, exit out of the Cisco SBCC program by clicking the Red X on the right side of the title bar.
-In the dialog box, click Yes.
+Step 7: Exit out of the Cisco SBCC program by clicking the Red X on the right side of the title bar.
+On the "Do you really want to quit" message, click Yes.

 This completes the third phase of the Cisco SBCC program.
-Allow a several minutes for the phones to reset and reregister with the Cisco Unified CM cluster.
+Allow several minutes for the remaining phones to finish restarting with the Cisco Unified CM cluster.